comp423-23s/final-project-final-d5/forum.md

 * Post resources and information to the forum
 * View posts from other users
 * Delete posts from forum (***Admin Users Only***)
+* View only a given number of forums on a single page (through in-built pagination)

 ## Implementation notes
+Description of database/entity-level representation of your feature

+One design choice that we thought of was to allow only admin users to find a delete button on the page where they can view every users' posts.
+The delete button allows admin users to remove posts that may be in